 The Index can be consulted at http://ncsi.ega.ee/

-The National Cyber Security Index was developed by the e-Governance Academy, which is funded by the Ministry of Foreign Affairs of the Republic of Estonia.
+The National Cyber Security Index was developed by the e-Governance Academy, which is financed by the Estonian Ministry of Foreign Affairs from the funds of development cooperation and humanitarian aid.